netzherpes/TTL-rapid-Dump/README.md

 Next press **Q** for Dump  or **L** for Load

 ---
- - If you Dump a memory area, the programm will print out the mem from the adress onwards and ir will only stop if you hit a key on the KEYPAD to change this behaviour change location
+ - If you Dump a memory area, the programm will print out the mem from the adress onwards and ir will only stop if you hit a key on the KEYPAD<br>
+  to change this behaviour change location

 > 0147  20 6A 1F    JSR KEYIN instead of GETKEY <br>